 Online banks have a huge leg-up on their competition because they cost less to run.
 That means they can charge fewer fees and put more money in their customers’ pockets with interest and rewards.

-Discover holds true to this, charging very few fees on its Cashback Checking account.
+Discover holds true to this, charging very few fees on its Cashback Debit account.

 Other fees for the account include: